How is your Facebook community management going?

 When you think about, a Facebook community is a win/win for everyone.
 You have the power to choose who to invite and who gets in, and only those truly interested in your product or who are actively involved in your industry or vertical would want a part of it in the first place.

-And as a Facebook group admin, remember that you’re exchanging your time and attention in return for theirs.
+And as an admin, remember that you’re exchanging your time and attention in return for theirs.
 It’s a free platform to share ideas and collect feedback from those that matter the most to your brand.

 - Social proof